mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

 ## Structuring for relative modules

-In general, not much is needed to transition a repo using relative modules.
+In general, not much is needed to <span class='definition'>transition a repo using relative modules</span>.
-Simply place a `tsconfig.json` file in each subdirectory of a given parent folder, and add `reference`s to these config files to match the intended layering of the program.
+Simply place a `tsconfig.json` file in each subdirectory of a given parent folder, and add `reference`s to these config files to match the <span class='important'>intended layering of the program</span>.
 You will need to either set the `outDir` to an explicit subfolder of the output folder, or set the `rootDir` to the common root of all project folders.

 ## Structuring for outFiles